 Isobel has more than 20 years of experience representing a wide range of clients in a variety of practice areas, including medical malpractice, personal injury and products liability cases.
 She has a special expertise in birth injury cases and has handled different matters all over the country.Read More

-Jennifer L. Keel has more than a decade of experience in her legal field, and prior to that worked in the medical field for 10 years.
-She is admitted in Maryland, Minnesota, the District of Columbia, California, Colorado, and handles cases across the country in these and many other states.Read More
+Jennifer L. Keel has focused her practice on medical negligence for 17 years.
+Prior to that worked in the medical field for 10 years.
+She is admitted in Maryland, Minnesota, the District of Columbia, California, Colorado, and New Mexico, and handles cases across the country in these and many other states.Read More

 In his work as an advocate for seriously injured individuals, Captain Matthew Laird (Ret.) draws on his extensive trial experience as a trial attorney for the U.S. Army and lessons learned in his overseas deployments.
 Matthew earned a Bronze Star in his military service.Read More